 - Functions as a packbag or a Talon to compress a drybag or meat.

-- Weather resistant design with plenty of organization.
+- Weather resistant design:

 - Zippered access to main packbag.